Eschatologue/CM_wiki/docs/lore/antares/nation/valinor.md

 What the elves did possess were vast troves of books, scrolls, and records from their fallen empire—too valuable to destroy, yet useless for their immediate survival.
 Faced with these circumstances, the elves made a decision to send ambassadors to other nations and opened their archives to the world.

 As a result, grand libraries and halls of learning were constructed, towering above all else the elves had built in the frozen wastes.
-These majestic structures symbolised Valinor’s gamble—whether their decision to embrace academia would succeed or fail.
+These majestic structures symbolised Valinor's gamble—whether their decision to embrace academia would succeed or fail.
 In the end, it paid off, and Valinor emerged as the great city of knowledge it is known as today.